-On December 11, 2013 Exelis announced its plan to spin-off part of its Information and Technical Services segment, currently known as Exelis Mission Systems, into an independent public company, which will be named Vectrus.
-The transaction is intended to be tax-free to Exelis and its shareholders, is expected to be completed by the summer of 2014, and is subject to final approval of the company’s board of directors.
+On December 11, 2013 Exelis announced its plan to spin off part of its Information and Technical Services segment, currently known as Exelis Mission Systems, into an independent public company, which will be named Vectrus.
+The transaction is intended to be tax-free to Exelis and its shareholders, is expected to be completed in the late summer or early fall of 2014, and is subject to final approval of the company’s board of directors.
 This website will be updated regularly and is intended to be a single source for publicly disclosed information on the spin-off and the two companies that will result from it.Company Profiles

 Following completion of the spin-off, Exelis will retain a portfolio of mission critical, affordable and platform agnostic products and services for managing global threats, conflicts and complexities.
 The business will focus future investments on strengthening its four strategic growth platforms of Critical Networks; ISR & Analytics; Electronic Warfare; and Aerostructures.
 These growth platforms, which have been strategically aligned with future customer requirements, are supported by the company’s most differentiated and enduring C4ISR capabilities such as global intelligence, surveillance and reconnaissance systems, networked communications, integrated electronic warfare, and engineering and professional services.